rehypejs/rehype-react/readme.md

 ## Use

-The following example shows how to create a Markdown input textarea, and corresponding rendered HTML output.
+The following example shows how to create a markdown input textarea, and corresponding rendered HTML output.
 The Markdown is processed to add a Table of Contents, highlight code blocks, and to render GitHub mentions (and other cool GH features).